ipfs-inactive/developer-meetings/sessions/SPECTOGRAM.md

-# Activity (Partial Session): Placing People in the Landscape
+# Placing People in the Landscape (first day activity)

-_This is a spectrogram exercise that we will do as the second half of our opening session on Day 1._
+This is a spectrogram exercise that we will do as the second half of our opening session on Day 1.

 **Proposed by** @flyingzumwalt
 **Led by** @flyingzumwalt & @diasdavid